Lev A. C. Rosen

-Biography
+Life and education

-Rosen was raised in Manhattan, New York.
-He lives there today with his husband and their cat, Waterloo.
+Rosen was raised in Manhattan, New York, where he lived with his husband as of June, 2020.

 He attended a private high school and came out as gay when he was around 13 years old.
 In 2006, Rosen received a Master of Fine Arts degree in fiction from Sarah Lawrence College.

 When he was younger, Rosen attended a Jewish summer camp in Connecticut for several years, the physical layout of which is represented in his novel Camp.
 Later, he was a counsellor at the camp.
 He tried to discuss his sexuality with the children, but was forbidden by superiors from doing so.

-Selected texts
+Career

 Jack of Hearts (2018)

 'His book Jack of Hearts (and Other Parts) is a young adult novel published October 30, 2018 by Little, Brown Books for Young Readers.
 The book follows Jack, a gay teenager who is the center of gossip at his high school.
 After he starts writing an advice column in his friend's blog, he begins receiving messages from a stalker, making his life worse.

-The book was generally well received by critics with Gay Times saying it "might be the most important queer novel of the decade."
+The book was generally well received by critics, with Gay Times saying it "might be the most important queer novel of the decade."
 Kirkus Reviews called the book a "sex-positive and thoughtful romp with humor and heart."
 Booklist referred to it as "[f]resh, sex-positive, and unabashedly entertaining."
-The Guardian wrote, "Part thriller, part down-to-earth guide, this is humane, sex-positive writing of the funniest, filthiest and most heartening kind."
+The Guardian wrote: "Part thriller, part down-to-earth guide, this is humane, sex-positive writing of the funniest, filthiest and most heartening kind."
 School Library Journal said the book is an “essential addition to library collections that serve teens."

 Although the book wasn't explicitly banned in the United States, Rosen has stated it was "silent[ly] banned" because teachers, schools, and library did not place the book on shelves.
-On November 4, 2021, the book was permanently removed from circulation from Texas's Keller Independent School District after a parental complaint.
+On November 4, 2021, the book was removed from circulation from Texas's Keller Independent School District.
 On November 15, a parent from Texas's Katy Independent School District used the book as an example to highlight the "vulgarity" of books available in the district's libraries.
 The district removed Jack of Hearts from shelves the following day.
-Rosen has responded to the book challenges saying the passages are taken out of context.
-He further stated that "[a]ll of the questions answered in Jack’s advice column were submitted by real students" and he "consulted with sex education experts to write Jack’s responses, with the goal of providing LGBTQ teens with practical information that’s often omitted from sex ed classes."
+Rosen has responded to the book challenges, saying the passages used to justify the bans were taken out of context.
+He stated that "[a]ll of the questions answered in Jack’s advice column were submitted by real students" and he "consulted with sex education experts to write Jack’s responses, with the goal of providing LGBTQ teens with practical information that’s often omitted from sex ed classes."